ravasconcelos/cdc/README.md

-# cdc
-Cat or Dog Challenge
+# Cat or Dog Challenge
-This project has been developed as part of the course "Multiplatform Mobile App Development with React Native" provided by "The Hong Kong University of Science and Technology" on Coursera
+This project has been developed as part of the course "Multiplatform Mobile App Development with React Native" provided by "The Hong Kong University of Science and Technology" on Coursera.